richardmatusch/rename_jpgs/README.md

 ## **Usage:**

-- place the script in the directory containing your .jpg files
-- run the script using Python
-- the script will process all .jpg files in the directory and rename them based on the extracted text
+Place the script in the directory containing your .jpg files and run it.
+The script will then process all .jpg files in the directory and rename them based on the extracted text

 ## **Observations and bugs:**

-I am using this script at work almost every day.
+I used this script at work extensively.
 With most recent update there is only about 1% of incorrectly renamed files.

 Bugs that I've noticed: